alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 ### IS-05 Sender Activation

-The effective values of the IS-05 `ext_privacy` transport parameters and the `privacy` attribute parameters of the SDP transport file of a Sender are not fixed until the activation of the Sender and `master_enable` becomes `true` at the `active` endpoint.
+The effective values of the read-only IS-05 `ext_privacy` transport parameters `iv`, `key_generator`, `key_version` and `key_id` and the associated `privacy` attribute parameters of the SDP transport file of a Sender are not fixed until the activation of the Sender and `master_enable` becomes `true` at the `active` endpoint.
 A Controller MUST NOT assume final values for the IS-05 `ext_privacy` transport parameters of a Sender prior to activation.
 A Controller MUST NOT assume final values for the SDP transport file `privacy` attribute parameters of a Sender prior to activation.

 The values of the parameters of the `privacy` attribute of the SDP transport file of an active Sender MUST match the values of the active `ext_privacy` transport parameters of such an active Sender.